klobudskyi/sql-practice/README.md

 - [DBeaver Sample Database](https://dbeaver.com/docs/dbeaver/Sample-Database/)
 	- The dataset simulates a music store management system and contains information about customers, orders, music tracks, albums, artists, employees, etc.

-The evolution of code application can be described by the phrase ‘from more to less.’
+The evolution of code application can be described by the phrase "from more to less."
 That is, from the practice of writing basic queries and working on common blocks of a typical SQL script, I moved on to studying deeper concepts and functions.
 ## Stages:
 - Data preparation
 	- uploading CSV data files to pgAdmin 4 and DBeaver ("data_science_salaries_data" and "dbeaver_sample_data");